100 out of 100 for Google lighthouse scores: performance, accessibility, best-practice and SEO

 We’re strong believers in the silo approach to SEO.
 And aim to provide good quality content in well defined silos.
 This is so that it is obvious to Google that there is a range of good quality content available.

 Throughout we have structured the site to achieve this.
 We have used permalinks to ensure that we can output any page type to any url location.
-For example, web development news articles get output to /services/web-developer/news/my-article/.
+For example, web development blog articles get output to /services/web-developer/blog/my-article/.

 We have also used canonical links.
 To ensure that Google knows about any duplicate content.